twosixlabs/armory/docs/scenarios.md

 To maximize time spent on defense research, two trained baseline models will be provided - one based on spectrogram (not mel-cepstrum or MFCC) and one based on raw audio - but performers are not required to use them, if their defense requires a different architecture.
-The spectrogram-based model is developed and trained from scratch, and the raw audio-baed model is [SincNet](https://arxiv.org/abs/1808.00158), trained from scratch.
+The spectrogram-based model is developed and trained from scratch, and the raw audio-based model is [SincNet](https://arxiv.org/abs/1808.00158), trained from scratch.
 * **Threat Scenario:**
   * Adversary objectives:
     * Untargeted - an adversary may simply wish to evade detection